ai-collection/ai-collection/CONTRIBUTING.md

 # Contributing to AI Collection

-## Contribution are made through the self service flow only
+## Contributions are made through the self service flow only

 ---